10 Things to Keep in Mind When Choosing Your Next Travel Destination

 Ah, your budget.
 This is usually the deal breaker for most travelers.
 There’s sometimes a big chasm between where you’d like to go and where you can afford to go.

-Fortunately, cost can also help you make your ultimate decision a little easier when it comes to choosing a travel destination.
-Make a list of all the places you’d like to visit, and then look up how much each of them costs to travel there.
+Fortunately, the cost can also help you make your ultimate decision a little easier when it comes to choosing a travel destination.
+Make a list of all the places you’d like to visit, and then look up how much each of the costs to travel there.
 Then compare those costs to what you’ve got in your bank account (or how much you know you can reasonably save up for before you plan to take off!).
 This should narrow down your choices considerably.

 Unless you plan to learn a new language, or are up for a really big challenge, it’s generally best to visit somewhere that has residents who speak the same language you do.
-This is especially true if you’re travelling alone.
+This is especially true if you’re traveling alone.
 There’s nothing quite like getting lost in a foreign country and not being able to ask anyone for directions back to your hotel!